kundajelab/chipseq_pipeline/README.md

 ### Peak calling method

 Peak calling with SPP and signal track generation with MACS2 are by default.
-To turn off SPP or MACS2, use `-no_spp` or `-no_macs2`,respectively.
-If you want to call peaks on true/pooled replicates (not on pseudoreplicates or pooled pseudoreplicate) only, add `-true_rep`.
+To call peaks on true/pooled replicates (not on pseudoreplicates or pooled pseudoreplicate) only, add `-true_rep`.
 Both SPP and MACS2 generate peaks but signal tracks (pvalue and fold enrichment) are generated from MACS2 only.
 IDR analysis will take peaks from SPP.
 For SPP, no additional parameter is required.
 For macs2, define additional parameters (`-chrsz`, `-gensz`).

 Example for both SPP and MACS2